Woman Gets Shocked To Find Out Why This Stray Cat Won't Eat Unless It Is In A Bag

 This story is told in further detail in the video below!

-It is recommended that kittens remain with their moms for a minimum of 12 to 13 weeks in order to ensure optimal physical and behavioral development.
-A new home can be found for each kitten after they are weaned, as the mother cat's milk provides a lot of key nutrients.
+It is recommended that kittens remain with their mothers for a minimum of 12 to 13 weeks in order to ensure optimal physical and behavioral development.
+A new home can be found for each kitten after they are weaned, as the mother cat's milk provides many key nutrients.

-This cat has proven that she is one of those moms who would never abandon her young and it is lovely to see.
+This cat has proven that she is one of those mothers who would never abandon her young, and it is lovely to see.